 Kyle is interested in sleep and its importance in memory consolidation, and how this relates to consciousness.
 Using fMRI, EEG, and behavioral tasks, Kyle is currently investigating the effects of sleep and aging on procedural memory consolidation.
 In his spare time he enjoys movies, camping, and eating good food :)

-Sophia is a junior biochemistry major and minoring in linguistics.
+Sophia is a senior biochemistry major and minoring in linguistics.
 She is interested in clinical psychology, social psychology, and the effect of sleep on memory consolidation.
 After college, she plans on attending medical school.
 In her spare time, she enjoys playing badminton,

 traveling, and reading.

 Mary Kate is an undergraduate research assistant pursuing a dual degree in Psychology (Neuroscience Track) and Spanish.
 She is completing her honors thesis with the Preschool Nap Study, which involves using PSG to understand the physiology of emotional memory consolidation during napping.
 She is interested in pursuing a career involving medicine, law, public policy, or some combination thereof.
 In her spare time, Mary Kate enjoys listening to podcasts, traveling, and cuddling with her cats.